The key to good teaching is to find out what grabs the students' attention

 of friends.

-Maybe games are the answer, where even the shy spotty kid in the corner
+Games are one answer, where even the shy spotty kid in the corner can answer

-Or maybe I think we need to somehow get the kids to express their personalities
+Or using projects or presentations we need to get the kids to express their personalities

-they like.
-I remember in English class at school that when we got to write
+I remember in English class at school that when we got to write free sentences

-free sentences it was always something like "I'd like to go into space"
+it was always something like "I'd like to go into space" or "My

-or "My ideal house would have a massive recording studio", and
+ideal house would have a massive recording studio", and it was cool

-it was cool to live that dream, even for a few moments.
-And conversely
+to live that dream, even for a few moments.

 It's the same with the suggestion I always give of using famous people